-Help Desk - The city has hired Overlay Consulting to provide Help Desk services to building owners rating and reporting their building energy data for compliance with the Building Performance Ordinance.
-Help Desk services include assistance using Portfolio Manager, connecting with Xcel Energy's automatic data upload, and applying for exemptions or deadline extensions.
+Help Desk - Services include assistance using Portfolio Manager, connecting with Xcel Energy's automatic data upload, and applying for exemptions or deadline extensions.
 Contact the Help Desk 8am-5pm MDT at [email protected] or (844) 811-8785.

-- Compliance Checklist - A list of the Rating & Reporting compliance steps.
+- First Time Reporting Checklist - A list of the Rating & Reporting compliance steps.

 - How-to Guide - Provides detailed instructions for Rating & Reporting energy data through ENERGY STAR Portfolio Manager.*

 - ENERGY STAR Portfolio Manager - EPA's free online tool for Rating & Reporting whole-building energy use.
-The ENERGY STAR webpage features guidance and trainings on using the tool.
+Additional guidance and resources for using Portfolio Manager are available in Resources.

 - Xcel Energy Benchmarking Portal - Automatically uploads whole-building energy data directly into ENERGY STAR Portfolio Manager (for energy supplied by Xcel Energy).